- In this article Abhinav Gadia is sharing with us – Why He Did An MBA After Qualifying as a Chartered Accountant / CPA?

-- The video lecture series was helpful as it helped me get back in touch with maths which I hadn’t touched since 6-7 years.
+- The video lecture series was helpful as it helped me get back in touch with maths which I hadn’t touched for 6-7 years.

-- Mock practice is extremely important to do, and equally important is a proper analysis of the mocks, to see what you are doing wrong, how you can attempt the paper better, etc. For all MBA exam aspirants, please give ample time to MOCK practice!
+- The mock practice is extremely important to do, and equally important is a proper analysis of the mocks, to see what you are doing wrong, how you can attempt the paper better, etc. For all MBA exam aspirants, please give ample time to MOCK practice!

 - I don’t see any standard formula for CAT preparation – it completely depends on how comfortable you are with what is there in the syllabus (CAT has no defined syllabus, but classes/books are available covering topics usually asked).